Faygo: Reception

 Faygo was ranked the best-tasting American root beer in the September 2009 issue of Bon Appétit, calling it "dry and crisp, with a frothy head, a good bite and a long finish".

 In popular culture

-The Detroit hip hop group Insane Clown Posse references Faygo in several songs and sprays live audiences with "Faygo showers".
+The Detroit-based hip hop group Insane Clown Posse references Faygo in several songs and sprays live audiences with "Faygo showers".
+The band has expressed interest in collaborating on limited edition product runs with the company, but Faygo has not reciprocated this interest as they desire to "keep a healthy distance" from the group.